diff3/Ghost/ReadMe.txt

 Geist (https://mods.curse.com/addons/wow/geist)
 AutoHideBar (https://wow.curseforge.com/projects/project-3301)

-This addon will create a hidden button bar, which you can show under the mouse cursor.
+This addon will create a hidden button bar, which can be shown under the mouse cursor.
 It's working just like an actionbar so you only need to drag your spells to it.
 You can also add short-cuts to all spells.
-(you can use short-cut-spells then the bar are hidden)
+(you can use short-cut-spells then the bar is hidden)

 I usely add all my buffs and non-combat spells to Ghost, (teleport/ portals/ int buff) so I can keep all shown icons to a minimum but with easy access to all hidden spells.